Skip to main content

 Property NameValue

-1. Set the trigger to be the custom event Spektrix Transaction - Meta.
+1. Set the trigger to be the custom event Spektrix Purchase Trigger for Meta.

 2. Save